 Specification Ref.
-Learning outcomes Notes Notation www.mymainsc STATISTIC CS: PROBABILITY (1) · · · Exclusion Probability of events in a Be able to calculate the probability of an event.
+Learning outcomes Notes Notation Exclusions • STATISTICS : PROBABILITY Probability of events in a Be able to calculate the probability of an event.
 Using modelling assumptions such as equally likely outcomes.
 P(A) finite sample space Understand the concept of a complementary event and know that the probability of an event may be found by means of finding that of its complementary event.
-A' is the event "not- A ".
-Probability of two or more events Be able to calculate the expected frequency of an event given its probability.
-Expected frequency = $nP(A)$ Be able to use appropriate diagrams to assist in the calculation of probabilities.
-E.g. tree diagrams, sample space diagrams, Venn diagrams.
-Mu1 Understand and use mutually exclusive events and independent events. u2 Know to add probabilities for mutually exclusive events.
-E.g. to find $P(A \text{ or } B)$. u3 Know to multiply probabilities for independent events.
-E.g. to find $P(A \text{ and } B)$.
+A' is the event "not- $A$ ".
+Probability of two or more Be able to calculate the expected frequency of an event given its probability.
+Expected frequency = $nP(A)$ events Be able to use appropriate diagrams to assist in the calculation of probabilities. e.g. tree diagrams, sample space diagrams, Venn diagrams.
+Mu1 Understand and use mutually exclusive events and independent events.
+Formal notation and definitions. u2 Know to add probabilities for mutually exclusive events. e.g. to find $P(A \text{ or } B)$ . u3 Know to multiply probabilities for independent events. e.g. to find $P(A \text{ and } B)$ .
 Including the use of complementary events, e.g. finding the probability of at least one 6 in five throws of a dice.